 The CDI stands for Capacitor Discharge Ignition and controls the spark.

-An ECU (Engine Control Unit) or ECM (Engine Control Module) does a lot more than just controlling the spark such as controlling fans, power steering, lights, transmission, and more.
+An ECU (Engine Control Unit) or ECM (Engine Control Module) does much more than control the spark, such as controlling fans, power steering, lights, and transmission.

-These boxes may fail due to water exposure, heat, or old age, but they are not easy to troubleshoot.
-They are not something you replace unless you have to, as they can be quite expensive.
+These boxes may fail due to water exposure, heat, or old age, but they are challenging to troubleshoot.
+They are not something you replace unless you have to, as they can be expensive.

 Before you spend your hard-earned cash on a new unit, there are a couple of things you can do to look for signs of damage.

-Disconnect the connectors from the box to see if there is any sign of water or corrosion.
-Make sure the seals are undamaged and seated properly.
+Detach the connectors from the box to check for signs of water damage or corrosion.
+Make sure the seals are undamaged and seated correctly.
 If you see any sign of water getting into the unit, it’s a good chance it is failing.

 If you shut off the ATV, but the engine keeps running for a few seconds after turning the key, you are likely experiencing a phenomenon known as “overrun” or “dieseling.”